 Services and interment will be private and open only to immediate family under the care of GRAFT-JACQUILLARD FUNERAL & CREMATION SERVICES, INC. 303 Pittsburgh Street, Scottdale.
 In lieu of flowers, donations may be made in care of the funeral home to help defray funeral expenses.
 To share a message of sympathy please visit www.gjfuneral.com

-To plant a tree in memory of Janice Rae Rath, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Janice Rae Rath, please visit our floral store.